 around the world, for example.
 Radio

-signals can take about 20 minutes to reach Mars, depending on our relative
+signals can take up to about 20 minutes to reach Mars, depending on our relative

 locations in space, which changes in time.
 As our

-reach throughout the Universe increases, our reliance on radio communications
+reach throughout the Universe expands, our reliance on radio communications will

-will be forever more demanded.
-Without expansion, I don't think that we would be
+be forever more critical.
+Without expansion, I don't think that we would be able

-able to 'find our place in the Universe.'
-And without that awareness, I don't
+to 'find our place in the Universe.'
+And without that wider awareness, I don't

-think that we can advance, either personally nor collectively.
+think that we can advance, neither personally nor collectively.
 With a more expansive

 and less constrictive outlook, and a feeling of greater insignificance in the